section-engineering-education/engineering-education/content/articles/how-to-secure-your-firebase-app-with-firebase-security-rules/index.md

   - url: /engineering-education/how-to-secure-firebase-apps-with-firebase-security-rules/hero.jpg
     alt: How to secure Firebase Apps with Firebase security rules image
 ---
-Firebase application's security is essential.
-In this guide, we will learn how we can secure Firebase apps.
-This tutorial will give you easy steps that you can take to make your application a lot safer.
-Also, it answers questions on what Firebase is and why security is vital in cloud Firestore.
+Firebase is among the most popular online databases.
+In this guide, we will learn how we can secure Firebase apps using various rules.
 <!--more-->
-Based on the rules and conditions you set, some users will be restricted from reading or writing the content.

-Next, we're going to dive deeper into how security rules work and look at a simple use case (project) to get you more comfortable building secure, production-ready applications.
+Firebase security rules determine who can read or write on the databases.
+We will dive deeper into how security rules work by building a simple project.

 ### Table of contents
 - [What is Firebase?](#what-is-firebase)